Drywall holes happen — from doorknobs, furniture, or simple wear and tear.

 8”x8” (for holes 7” or less)

-Note that you will need to buy a patch larger than the size of the hole.
+Note that you will need to use a patch larger than the size of the hole.
 This product has a sticky backing to attach to the wall where the hole is.
 You will need to apply multiple coats of joint compound in order to blend into the wall.
 Each coat should be very thin, and you should allow it to dry overnight before applying the next coat of joint compound.
 When it has been smoothed out and blended into the wall, you will want to sand the area for the proper finish.

 How To Patch A Drywall Hole – Large Holes